Justin Bieber Rocks Rio With Epic Purpose Show: Parties With Pals, Pretty Female

 A post shared by Conexão Bieber Brasil (@conexaobieber) on

-As one might expect in the concert of a former teenage idol, the younger generation got their traditional moment to shine during “Children” — a Skrillex-produced track which also features on the Biebs’ six-million selling Purpose album.
+As one might expect in the concert of a former teenage idol, the younger generation got their traditional moment to shine during “Children,” a Skrillex-produced track that also features on the Biebs’ six-million-selling Purpose album.

 Vídeo SUPER FOFO de Justin Bieber perguntando os nomes das crianças que dançaram Children e repoduzindo eles! <3 #PurposeTourRioDeJaneiro pic.twitter.com/XqqQL5Lm9W